Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Discussion

 \section{Discussion}

-We have presented the result of timing and spectral analysis of 2S 1553-542 during the recent outburst in January-February 2021 using the NuSTAR and Swift data.
-The pulse profile is single-peaked and nearly sinusoidal, which is comparable to the previous outbursts in 2007--2008 \citep{Pa12} and 2015 \citep{Ts16} and an additional hump-like feature along with the strong peak is prominent and shows an energy dependence.
-The energy dependence of the pulse profile was studied to investigate the evolution of the individual peaks and emission geometry of the pulsar with a different energy.
-The results showed an energy dependency of the additional hump-like feature which changes with energy from relatively stronger in low energy to relatively weaker in higher energy.
-The pulse fraction shows a trend to increase with energy, which is typical for an X-ray pulsar (viz. \citet{Ma20, Lu09}).
-We also study the temporal variability of pulse profile and pulse fraction during the outburst using Swift/XRT data from different observations.
-Previously the pulse fraction was varied with time during the outburst and decreased gradually with the outburst as observed by \citet{Pa12}.
-During the recent outburst, the PF is shown a negative correlation with time, which is similar to the result of the previous outburst in 2007--2008 \citet{Pa12}.
+We present the results from timing and spectral analysis of 2S 1553--542 during the recent outburst in January-February 2021 using the {\it NuSTAR}, and {\it NICER} data.
+The critical luminosity for 2S 1553--542 is estimated to be $\simeq$3.7$ \times$ 10$^{37}$ erg s$^{-1}$ by \citet{Be12}.
+The energy dependence of the pulse profile is studied to investigate the evolution of the individual peaks and beaming pattern of the pulse profile of the pulsar with different energies.
+The pulse profile shows a single peak and a nearly sinusoidal nature.
+In the energy range of 25–30 keV, the pulse profile shows an additional feature that is close to the line energy.
+The pulse fraction shows a trend to increase with energy, which is typical for an X-ray pulsar (viz. \citep{Lu09}).
+The pulse fraction shows a local feature near the cyclotron line energy during the {\it NuSTAR} observation.
+We study the temporal variability of the pulse profile and pulse fraction during the outburst using {\it NuSTAR} and {\it NICER} observations during the outburst.
+Earlier, the pulse fraction varied with time during the outburst and decreased gradually with the outburst as observed by \citet{Pa12}.

-From the power density spectrum, we have detected the fundamental line along with five harmonics, which are fitted and explained with the same model as mentioned earlier.
-The fitting parameters of the harmonics closely match with the previous result during the 2007--2008 outburst \citep{Pa12}.

-We looked at the hardness ratio (HR) using the ratio of the count rates from Swift/BAT (15--50 keV) and MAXI/GSC (2--20 keV).
-The HR shows variability during the outburst and the HR is varied between $\sim$0.5--3 for the time MJD 59210--59265.
-The HR was also studied with MAXI/GSC (4--10 keV/2--4 keV) energy band, which also showed variability between $\sim$0.7--4.0 during the time MJD 59210--59265.

-During the outburst, we also analyzed the ratio of the count rate from the Swift/BAT and the pulsed flux from the Fermi/GBM (12--25 keV) observations.
-During the time MJD 59212--59264, the ratio showed a significant variation, which suggests that during this period there was a significant change in the pulsed fraction.
+The beaming pattern of a pulsar is affected by its luminosity.
+When the source luminosity goes below the critical luminosity (subcritical regime), accreting material falls directly on the surface of the neutron star, producing a `pencil beam' X-ray emission.
+Emission escapes from the top of the column for the pencil beam pattern \citep{Bu91}.
+However, the beaming patterns can be more complex than a simple pencil or fan beam \citep{Kr95, Be12}.
+The pulse profile of the pulsar 2S 1553–542 during the 2021 outburst is a nearly single peak feature.
+These patterns are mostly governed by the ``pencil beam'' form.